Sreetama Datta

 The new variants of the COVID-19 virus are causing further anxiety among students, which is rising the need for getting vaccinated.

-Why it is necessary to vaccinate
+Why is it necessary to vaccinate

 While there are several reasons why NEET candidates should be vaccinated at the earliest, some of the top reasons are as follows: